gardener/machine-spec/spec.md

 #### `CreateMachine`

 A Plugin is REQUIRED to implement this RPC and set the `CREATE_MACHINE` capability.
-This RPC will be called by the CMI-Client to provision a new machine on behalf of a user.
+This RPC will be called by the CMI-Client to provision a new VM on behalf of the requesting machine object.

+- This call requests the plugin to create a VM backing the machine-object.
-- If a machine corresponding to the specified machine `name` already exists, and is compatible with the specified `ProviderSpec` in the `CreateMachineRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateMachineResponse`.
+- If VM backing the `name` already exists, and is compatible with the specified `ProviderSpec` in the `CreateMachineRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateMachineResponse`.
 - The plugin can OPTIONALY make use of the secrets supplied in the `Secrets` map in the `CreateMachineRequest` to communicate with the provider.
+- The plugin can OPTIONALLY make use of the `LastKnownState` field to decode the state of the VM operation based on the last known state of the VM.
+This can be useful to restart/continue an operations which are mean't to be atomic.
-- The plugin must have a unique way to map a `machine` name to a `VM`.
+- The plugin must have a unique way to map a `machine object` to a `VM`.
 This could be implicitly provided by the provider by letting you set VM-names (or) could be explicitly specified by the plugin using appropriate tags to map the same.
 - This operation MUST be idempotent.

 - The `CreateMachineResponse` returned by this method is expected to return
     - `MachineID` that uniquely identifys the VM at the provider.
 This is expected to match with the node.Spec.ProviderID on the node object.
     - `NodeName` that is the expected name of the machine when it joins the cluster.
 It must match with the node name.
+    - `LastKnownState` is an OPTIONAL field that can store details of the last known state of the VM.
+It can be used by future operation calls to determine current infrastucture state.
+This state is saved on the machine object.

 ```protobuf
 message CreateMachineRequest {